 How do we respond?
 By guiding people who depend on land for their livelihoods—by helping farmers like Adrien Kouadio.

 From Côte d'Ivoire to Chile to China, the Rainforest Alliance is working with hundreds of thousands of farmers, giving them the skills and financial incentives they need to grow crops and protect land.
-By making conservation both feasible and beneficial, we can empower communities to serve as stewards of the planet's forests and natural resources.
+By making conservation both feasible and beneficial, we can empower communities to serve as stewards of the planet's forests, animals and natural resources.

 That's how much more net income Rainforest Alliance Certified™ farms in Côte d'Ivoire create compared to their non-certified counterparts.